coakenfold/Oakenfold.ca-Website/_includes/work/content.md

 ## Work Philosophy

-Frontend Web Developer:  friendly, reliable, future-focused & committed to delivering as part of a team or independently.
+Front end web developer: friendly, reliable, future-focused & committed to delivering as part of a team or independently.
 Holistic, advanced, understanding of the challenges, factors that play a part in website development.
 Dedicated to innovation, problem-solving and learning.

 ## Experience